ygda-org/programming-guide/README.md

 - If you are using the web editor, download [this](https://drive.google.com/file/d/1TVeHjCGbOdk_NbcGMKpGJMo8EU4YazeH/view?usp=sharing).

-> You can also follow the instructions offline if you'd like by reading the tutorial from the repo you just downloaded if you have godot on your computer
+> You can also follow the instructions offline if you'd like by reading the tutorial from the repo you just downloaded if you have Godot on your computer

 ### 3. Setup your Godot project